0xbitx/DEDSEC_ZARA/README.md

 ```

 This defeats static `strings` extraction and naive pattern matching against URLs,
-commands, and keys — the values exist only in plaintext at runtime in memory.
+commands, and keys.
+The values exist only in plaintext at runtime in memory.

 ### Invisible Mode (Language 5)